 - Fever reducer/pain reliever (e.g., Acetaminophen, Ibuprofen)

-- Disinfectant wipes (2 containers, approximately 150 wipes)
+- Disinfectant wipes (two containers, approximately 150 wipes)

 *We recognize that disinfectant wipes are currently difficult to find online or at common retailers.
 An appropriate substitute would be a bottle of disinfectant spray and paper towels.